railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 Install the crm_partner_assign module to use geolocalization when assigning opportunities to partners.

-* Through Sales > Configuration > Leads & Opportunities > Partner Grade, create Partner grades, such as Gold Partner, Silver Partner, Ready Partner.
+* Through :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Partner Grade`, create Partner grades, such as Gold Partner, Silver Partner, Ready Partner.
 These grades will be used to determine who gets assigned which kind of opportunities.

-* Assign the grades to the partners on the Geo Localization tab of the partner form.
+* Assign the grades to the partners on the `Geo Localization` tab of the partner form.
 Also assign a weight to determine the probability of assigning opportunities to a partner.

-* Click the *Geo Localize* button to determine the GPS coordinates according to the address of the partner.
+* Click the `Geo Localize` button to determine the GPS coordinates according to the address of the partner.

+Opportunities / Assignation tab

 * Convert a lead from a partner nearby to an opportunity.
-Press the Geo Assign button on the Assignation tab of the opportunity.
+Press the `Geo Assign` button on the `Assignation` tab of the opportunity.
 The most appropriate partner will be assigned.

+.. note:: You can also use the geo localization without using the GPS coordinates.

 * Click the Forward button to automatically send a mail to the assigned partner with all the details of the opportunity and the prospect.